 The Underground Railroad’s final stop was in Niagara (14302).

 Countless runaway slaves crossed over to freedom at the Niagara River.
-If those who were running for freedom made it to the Niagara River, they had found freedom.
+If those who were running for freedom made it to the Niagara River, they knew they had found freedom.
 There were men and women in Niagara that opened their homes to them and went to great lengths to help them get into the river and find their long sought freedom.

 The River will have men and women who will also go to great lengths to help people who are searching for freedom “get into the river.”
 By teaching people to trust the Holy Spirit we will be able to help countless people finally find true freedom.